Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/about/overview.md

 ---
 layout: docs
 title: About
-description: Boosted is based on Bootstrap — maintained by its founding team and a small group of invaluable core contributors, with the massive support and involvement of their community, including some proud Boosted maintainers and contributors.
+description: OUDS Web is based on Bootstrap — maintained by its founding team and a small group of invaluable core contributors, with the massive support and involvement of their community, including some proud OUDS Web maintainers and contributors.
 group: about
 aliases:
   - "/about/"